Homemade Remedies for Diarrhea in Dogs

 Stick to the diet for 3 or 4 days or until you see improvement.
 If their diarrhea is prolonged or if your dog doesn't eat anything, go to your veterinarian immediately.
 This soft diet is a remedy for a normal intestinal problem, just like for humans.
 If in doubt, we recommend going to see your trusted veterinarian.

 Rice water is very simple to prepare and very good for facilitating digestion.
 It is a natural remedy for diarrhea and rebalances the intestinal transit.
 You can give it to your dog after the fasting period.
 To prepare it, you will only need white rice and water.
 This rice will be used because it has a high starch content.

 You need one portion of rice for every three portions of water.
 That means for each cup of rice you will need 3 of water.
-Do not add salt.
+Do not add salt or any spices.

 Boil the water in a saucepan.
 When it comes to boil, add the rice and leave it to simmer for about 20 minutes.
 Separate the water from the rice with a colander and then you have your rice water.
 Wait for it to cool slightly before feeding it to your dog.
 Ideally, it should be at room temperature.

 During gastrointestinal diseases, the intestinal flora may be damaged.
 Probiotics contain microorganisms which help replenish the lost flora.
 There are several combinations of probiotics containing different strains of various bacteria.